-- Free and open to all
+- All lectures are free and open to all.

 - ASL interpreted

 - For more information, call 616-234-3390

 "The Civil Rights Movement Today: A Second Redemption?"

 Chief political correspondent for Slate Magazine and CBS News political analyst

 As the chief political correspondent for Slate Magazine, Bouie covers public policy and race.
 Recognized for his reporting from the front lines of the Ferguson protests following the fatal shooting of Michael Brown in 2014, Bouie’s writing on the unrest and racial issues earned him a spot on Forbes’ 2015 "30 Under 30 Media list” as one of the individuals defining and driving the ever-shifting world of news and content.
 Bouie is a frequent media commentator and regularly contributes to the weekly roundtable discussion on CBS News’ “Face The Nation.”
 Named a CBS political news analyst in November 2015, he contributes to all CBS News platforms and broadcasts.
 Bouie is based in Washington, D.C., and attended the University of Virginia, where he graduated with degrees in political and social thought, as well as government.